When I was in high school, my high school quarterly report card always told me which decile I was in with respect to grades.

 Here these are in chart form (note: the X-axis scales are different!):

-Overall, independent of age, the median net worth by quintile was:
+Overall, independent of age, the median net worth by average household income quintile was:

 Median Income by Age